Federated Automated Feature Engineering: Algorithms

-Once all of the engineered features are created and sent back to clients, the best engineered features are selected in the same way that the feature selection mask is found in Algorithm \ref{horizontal-flafe}.
-The successive halving steps require training and evaluating in the vertical FL setting, so vertical FL training algorithms are needed.
 It is important to note that most homomorphic encryption schemes require specifying the downstream function while encrypting the inputs, while in our approach we apply various functions (combinations of multiplications and additions) to the encrypted inputs.
-Fortunately, BFV homomorphic encryption does not require the specification of the downstream function while encrypting and fits well within our approach \cite{bfv1}\cite{bfv2}.
-This process is shown in Figure \ref{vertical_flafe_diagram}.
+Fortunately, BFV and CKKS homomorphic encryption do not require the specification of the downstream function while encrypting and fit well within our approach \citep{bfv1,bfv2,ckks}.